Burundi Trip Report: Travel Tips and Things to Do in Bujumbura

 Crossing the Border

-I started my journey to Burundi in Kigoma, Tanzania.
-Hamza Transit has a direct minibus from Kigoma to Bujumbura, the capital of Burundi.
-The journey was nice and smooth when we were still on Tanzanian side.
-At the border, I had some issues because the officer was clearly surprised seeing a mzungu (white person) girl traveling alone to Burundi.
+At the border, I had some issues, because the officer was clearly surprised seeing a mzungu (white person) girl traveling alone to Burundi.
 The officer also didn’t speak any English, and our options for communicating were French and Swahili.
 I was so happy I took Swahili lessons in Tanzania because my French is terrible!

-After the border crossing, we got stopped by police who spent nearly an hour going through every single piece of an item in the car.
-These police checkpoints continued all the way to Bujumbura, and although the rest of them didn’t take that long, the journey still felt painfully long.
+After crossing the border, our bus was stopped by police who spent nearly an hour checking every single item in the car.
+Similar checkpoints continued all the way to Bujumbura, and although most of them were much quicker, the constant stops made the journey feel painfully long.

-The people on the bus were very helpful and hospitable (like most of the locals in Africa), and they helped me to find a taxi to my hotel when we arrived in Bujumbura.
+Fortunately, the people on the bus were incredibly kind and hospitable (as many locals in Africa tend to be).
+When we finally reached Bujumbura, they even helped me find a taxi to my hotel.

 First Impressions of Burundi

-I was pleasantly surprised how nice and clean Burundi was and how friendly the people were.
-I had no problems walking around and traveling overland as a solo female traveler.
-I think all the travel warnings and people’s reactions when I was telling them about my plans to travel overland to Burundi, were the reason I had this image in my head that Burundi is going to be very miserable and unsafe.
+I was pleasantly surprised by how clean and welcoming Burundi was, and by how friendly the people turned out to be.
+I had no problems walking around or traveling overland as a solo female traveler.
+Looking back, I realize that all the travel warnings—and people’s shocked reactions when I mentioned my plans—had created an image in my head that Burundi would be miserable and unsafe.
+In reality, it was quite the opposite.

-Roca Golf Hotel is definitely the most luxurious hotel in whole Burundi and it was a much-needed break for me after rough overland traveling through Tanzania and staying in cheap guesthouses for the past weeks.
-My room had a lovely view of the golf course, air condition, wifi, and hot water.
+Roca Golf Hotel is without a doubt the most luxurious hotel in all of Burundi, and it was a much-needed break after weeks of rough overland travel through Tanzania and nights spent in questionable budget guesthouses that often didn’t have running water.
+My room came with a beautiful view of the golf course, air conditioning, Wi-Fi, and hot water—simple comforts that felt like pure luxury at that point.

-The facilities include everything you need from swimming pool to gym and restaurant.
-The location was perfect because it’s between the Lake Tanganyika and city center.
-I usually walked to city center but took a taxi if I needed to go somewhere further.
+The hotel has everything you could need, including a swimming pool, gym, and restaurant.
+Its location was perfect, set between Lake Tanganyika and the city center.
+I usually walked into town, but I took a taxi whenever I needed to go further.

-Check more photos and latest availability on HotelsCombined or Booking.com.
+Check more photos and latest availability on Booking.com.

 Things to do in Bujumbura: